 The Physics library has served the Department of Physics as a departmental library since 1929.
 Before that, the physics collection was part of the University General Library.
-For an interim time of fourteen years, the Physics Library housed the mathematics collection that was moved into separate quarters in 1974.
-In 1987, the Physics and Geology Departments jointly occupied a newly constructed Geology-Physics Building and three years later the Physics and Geology Libraries merged their collections into a combined Geology/Physics Library.
+From 1960-1974, the Physics Library also housed the mathematics collection until it moved into separate quarters.
+In 1987, the Physics and Geology Departments moved into the new Geology-Physics Building.
+Three years later, their respective libraries merged their collections into a combined Geology/Physics Library.

-In 2004, the Mathematics Library was consolidated with the Geology-Physics Library to form the Geology-Mathematics-Physics Library.
+In 2004, the Mathematics Library merged into the Geology-Physics Library, forming the Geology-Mathematics-Physics Library.

 Geology-Geography Librarians, 1960-1989:

 - Ottilia K. Tavender

 - Richard A. Spohn

 Mathematics Librarians, 1974-2004:

 - Olga Dobur 1974-1979 (Head)

 - Marianne Wells 1990-1997 (Physics Librarian, 1960-1990)